 Upload Data using predefined spreadsheets

-The Import Data module allows the System Administrator or a Biobank user to import data by uploading a pre-defined spreadhseet template.
+System Allows you to import data by uploading a pre-defined standardized spreadsheet templates.

 Note:

 You can request a copy of the various spreadsheet templates from the System Administrator or via email to cirraspec@tgen.org.

+Template must be saved as an Excel Workbook with .xlsx extension.

+In the template, column names are in light blue cells.
+Above the column names, you will find description in orange cells to fill the columns too.

+Various Available templates are as follows:

+Note: For detailed steps to prepare the template and Upload Data, refer to the respective section following this table.